ENTP vs INTP – Key Differences between these Two Personalities

 • Some people may criticize ENTPs for having too many crazy ideas that could never be practical.

 An ENTP’s auxiliary function is Introverted Thinking, which means that they trust their inner logic and intuition, even if that trust may baffle other people.
-This function describes how they logically take information in and are able to use it to make decisions, reach conclusions and ultimately act.
+This function describes how they logically take information in and can use it to make decisions, reach conclusions and ultimately act.
 Here are some ways ENTPs express their Introverted Thinking:

 • This function allows ENTPs to use logic to organize the flood of information they receive from the outside world.

-• They consider what their senses are telling them as well as objective evidence, rather than emotional evidence or subjective opinions.
+• They consider what their senses tell them, as well as objective evidence rather than emotional evidence or subjective opinions.

-• They seek to not only understand how things happen but why things happen the way they do.
+• They seek to understand not only how things happen and why things happen the way they do.

 • Their Introverted Thinking makes them excellent inventors and imaginative thinkers.

-• If this aspect of their personality is particularly weak, they may seem insensitive to others.
+• If this aspect of their personality is fragile, they may seem insensitive to others.

 • They can be whimsical and playful with others if they sense that the mood in the room needs to be lightened.

-An ENTP’s inferior function is Introverted Sensing, which is about trusting past experiences and using them to shape current behavior.
+An ENTP’s inferior function is Introverted Sensing, which is about trusting and using past experiences to shape current behavior.
 Here are some ways ENTPs express their Introverted Sensing:

-• Many ENTPs simply don’t consider what has happened in the past because they are so preoccupied by what could be in the future.
+• Many ENTPs don’t consider what has happened in the past because they are so preoccupied with what could be in the future.

 • Past results may feel like irrelevant details to an ENTP.